Code-Institute-Submissions/iKelvvv-MS1/README.md

 ## Introduction

 Welcome to my first project.
 This project is a history website based on Sir Alex Ferguson, many consider him to be the best football manager of all time.
-This website shows you why he is the one of if not the greatest football managers of all time.
+This website shows you why he is one of if not the greatest football managers of all time.
 You will find many stats and facts about managerial.

 A live website can be found [here](https://ikelvvv.github.io/MS1/)